Defect Identification System

 How It Works?

 The Pixuate® image processing is especially used to improve the image quality, making the analysis process easier, which consists of detecting and classifying defects on the film.
 In the conventional method, the analysis is done exclusively by the X-ray inspector.
-The progresses in computer science and the artificial intelligence techniques have allowed the defect classification to be carried out by using pattern recognition tools, especially the methods that use artificial neural networks, which make the process automatic and more reliable, as it is not a subjective analysis.
-Pattern recognition are tasks routinely performed by humans.
-When someone who is driving a car looks at a traffic light, he/she is able to distinguish the information easily and start the proper procedure afterwards.
+The progress in computer science and the artificial intelligence techniques have allowed the defect classification to be carried out by using pattern recognition tools, especially the methods that use artificial neural networks, which make the process automatic and more reliable, as it is not a subjective analysis.
+Pattern recognition tasks routinely performed by humans.
+When someone who is driving a car looks at a traffic light, he/she is able to distinguish the information easily and start the proper procedure afterward.
 When we observe a photograph, we can identify precisely the people in the photo even if we have seen them before for just a few times, although the people in the photo may wear different clothes, have different hair styles and be in different positions.
 These tasks, as many others, are simple for humans, but implementing them in a computer system is extremely complex.

 The techniques for pattern recognition implemented on a digital image involve, mainly, the location and isolation of the objects (defects) on the image, and later, the defect identification (classification).
-The pattern recognition assumes that the image may have one or more defects, and that each defect belongs to a preset type, category or pattern class of defects.
+The pattern recognition assumes that the image may have one or more defects and that each defect belongs to a preset type, category or pattern class of defects.
 If a digitized image has several defects, the process for pattern recognition consists of three main steps.

 The first step is the image quality improvement or the defect isolation, in which each defect is located and isolated from the rest of the image.
 Several types of degradations and distortions, inherent in the processes of image acquisition, transmission and display contribute to limit the capacity to extract information.
 The main purpose of this image quality improvement step is to suppress or reduce the consequences of these barriers, making it easy to extract the relevant information.
 This improvement is usually done with the application of image digital filters.

 The second step is the extraction of defect features, that is, where the defects are measured.
 One measurement is the value of any sizeable property of defect.
 A feature is a function of one or more measurements, which are registered in the computer to dimension any significant characteristic of the defect.
 This drastic reduction in the amount of information (if compared to the original image) represents all the knowledge on which the subsequent process of classification shall be based.
 Therefore, the fewer features existing to represent a certain class, the fewer information will be processed.
 For example, if an intelligent system intends to classify banana and orange, only one feature of form is necessary to classify these two classes.
 However, the classes are not always so easily separated.
-The use of features of defects is one of the mostly used techniques to classify the welding defects after their detection.
+The use of features of defects is one of the most used techniques to classify the welding defects after their detection.
 In this case, the correct selection of the most relevant features in the identification of each class has a great importance in the recognition of such classes done by the intelligent system8.
-This selection is similar to the interpretation given by an inspector who, in most cases, recognizes first one type of welding defect in the radiography by visual characteristics, such as: location, shape, length, density (gray level), aspect ratio, etc., besides the welding conditions.
+This selection is similar to the interpretation given by an inspector who, in most cases, recognizes first one type of welding defect in the radiography by visual characteristics, such as location, shape, length, density (gray level), aspect ratio, etc., besides the welding conditions.
 So, an important study of the defect morphology at the image level is required to optimize the system performance.

 The third step of the pattern recognition process is the classification.
 This output is merely a decision considering the class that each defect belongs to.
 Each defect is considered to be an individual class, and the recognition is implemented as a process of classification.
 Each defect is directed to one of the several preset classes, which represent all possible types of defects expected to exist in the image.